-Some unauthorised tracks / trampling exist within the bushland.
+Some unauthorised tracks/trampling exist within the bushland.
 Motorbikes have been observed using the bushland within the fenced area.
-The use of informal tracks and the disturbance of soil caused by riding motorbikes has the potential to spread and establish weeds and pathogens and reduce healthy vegetation condition.
+The use of informal tracks and the disturbance of soil caused by riding motorbikes have the potential to spread and establish weeds and pathogens and reduce healthy vegetation condition.

-The current gates allow pedestrian access however gates that allow easy access on site can also allow motorbikes to enter.
+The current gates allow pedestrian access however gates that allow easy access on site can also allow motorbikes

-Currently the limestone paths in Craigie Bushland allow limited accessibility, however the asphalted paths in the southern section facilitate better access for people of all abilities.
-The paths can be accessed from entries in the north and south of the site, with the southwestern entry points also connecting to the Craigie Leisure Centre.
+Currently the limestone paths in Craigie Bushland allow limited accessibility, however the asphalted paths facilitate better access for people of all abilities.
+The paths can be accessed from entries in the north and south of the site, with the south-western entry points also connecting to the City of Joondalup Leisure Centre - Craigie.

-Access and Inclusion
+9.11 Access and Inclusion

-In the Survey of Disability, Ageing and Carers conducted in 2012, 31,400 people, or 18.73% of the population in the City of Joondalup currently have a core activity limitation associated with communication, mobility or self-care, for which assistance is required.
-A further 5,800 or 3.4% of the population have a disability that restricts schooling or employment opportunities but does not limit their daily core activities.157
+In the Survey of Disability, Ageing and Carers conducted in 2012, 31,400 people, or 18,73% of the population in the City of Joondalup currently have a core activity limitation associated with communication, mobility or self-care, for which assistance is required.
+A further 5,800 or 3.4% of the population have a disability that restricts schooling or employment opportunities but does not limit their daily core activities.
+154

-A recommendation is included in the Walkability Plan 2013-18 to 'maintain existing internal and external trails to meet trail useability and accessibility standards'.158
+A recommendation was included in the Walkability Plan 2013-2018 to 'maintain existing internal and external trails to meet trail useability and accessibility standards'.
+155

-The City of Joondalup has an Access and Inclusion Plan 2015-2017, outlining that 'the City is committed to including people with disability through the continuous improvement of access to its information, facilities and services.'157
+The City of Joondalup has an Access and Inclusion Plan 2018-2021, outlining that 'the City is committed to ensuring that its activities and services are inclusive of all members of the community, including people with disability and their families or carers, and people from culturally and linguistically diverse backgrounds.^{'156}